ubccpsc/310/resources/readings/cookbooks/async.md

 <a name="sequentialPromise"></a>
 #### With promises

-One of the greatest strenghths of promises is to enable async calls to be marshalled into easier-to-understand sequences of actions.
+One of the greatest strengths of promises is to enable async calls to be marshalled into easier-to-understand sequences of actions.
 While the code below shows only two nested calls to `calcAsync`, these could be interspersed with any number of other async calls as well.
 Errors are handled with `catch` clauses, and these clauses can occur at any point in the sequence; errors will always be handled by their 'next' `.catch` clause.

 Note in this example, the `return` is crucial for the second `calcAsync` call for the promise chain to maintain its flat structure.